 Energy saving tips

-- Turn your thermostat down.
-Reducing your room temperature by 1°C could cut your heating bills by up to 10%.
-You could save around £40 per year.
-You can also try putting on another layer of clothing before turning the heating up.
+- turn your thermostat down - reducing your room temperature by 1°C could cut your heating bills by up to 10%, meaning you could save around £40 per year - you can also try putting on another layer of clothing before turning the heating up

-- Reduce your water temperature.
-Is your water too hot?
-Your boiler thermostat shouldn't need to be set higher than 60°C / 140°F.
+- reduce your water temperature - your boiler thermostat shouldn't need to be set higher than 60°C / 140°F

-- Close your curtains at dusk.
-If you close your curtains at dusk it will stop heat escaping through the windows.
+- close your curtains at dusk - stop heat escaping through the windows

-- Turn off unnecessary lights.
-Always turn off the lights when you leave a room.
+- turn off the lights when you leave a room

-- Use half-load and economy programmes on appliances.
-If you're not filling up the washing machine, tumble dryer or dishwasher, use the half-load or economy programme.
+- if you're not filling up the washing machine, tumble dryer or dishwasher, use the half-load or economy programme

-- Only boil the water you need.
-Just boil as much water as you need, and always cover the elements of an electric kettle.
+- only boil the water you need and always cover the elements of an electric kettle

-- Use energy-saving light bulbs.
-Use energy-saving light bulbs.
-Just one energy-saving light bulb can save you £100 over the lifetime of the bulb - and they last up to 12 times longer than ordinary light bulbs.
+- use energy saving light bulbs - just one can save you £100 over the lifetime of the bulb and they last up to 12 times longer

 How we are saving energy